Vashon, Washington

+The CDP's population was 11,055 at the 2020 census, up from 10,624 a decade ago.
+The CDP covers an area of 95.6 sqkm.

 The island is connected to West Seattle and the Kitsap Peninsula to the north and Tacoma to the south via the Washington State Ferries system, as well as to Downtown Seattle via the King County Water Taxi.
 The island has resisted the construction of a fixed bridge to preserve its relative isolation and rural character.
-Vashon Island is also known for its annual strawberry festival, former sheepdog trials, and agriculture.
+Vashon Island is also known for its annual strawberry festival, sheepdog trials, and agriculture.

 History

 Vashon Island sits in the midpoint of southern Puget Sound, between Seattle and Tacoma, Washington.
 In the nearby Pacific Ocean, roughly 170 mi west of Vashon Island, lies the 700 mi tectonic boundary known as the Cascadia Subduction Zone, and as such, Vashon Island is one of many areas at risk for earthquakes or related natural disasters.
 The Cascadia Subduction Zone last saw a major rupture in 1700, but the potential of the zone could cause one of the worst natural disasters in the history of North America.